-Prof. Marie Farge signs the Honour Book of the IEC in preit their papers in open access.
+Prof. Marie Farge signs the Honour Book of the IEC in pre-

 Agull6, at the main office of the Presidency of the IEC, where she signed the honour book.

 Marie Farge has a PhD in physics, a PhD in mathematics and is a specialist in turbulence. numerical simulation and harmonic analysis to study aerodynamics, geophysical flows and plasma physics.
 She has published more than 200 papers in peer-reviewed journals and proceedings.
 She participated in the editorial board of three journals of applied mathematics and cofounded one in 1992.
 She is member of the council of the Academia